swaroski/Heroku_Deploy/README.md

 # <font color="maroon"> Heroku Deployment
-#f03c15 text

 Deploying a simple Linear Regression Model on Heroku.
 Heroku is a cloud platform as a service (PaaS) that allows developers to deploy, manage, and scale web applications and services easily.
 It provides a platform where you can focus on writing code without worrying about infrastructure management.

 ## To deploy an application on Heroku, you'll typically need to:
  >
-- Create a Heroku account.
+- Create a Heroku account
-- Install the Heroku Command Line Interface (CLI).
+- Install the Heroku Command Line Interface (CLI)
-- Log in to your Heroku account using the CLI.
+- Log in to your Heroku account using the CLI
-- Create a new Heroku app with a unique name.
+- Create a new Heroku app with a unique name
-- Set up your Git repository and commit your code.
+- Set up your Git repository and commit your code
-- Add a Heroku remote to your Git repository.
+- Add a Heroku remote to your Git repository
-- Configure any necessary environment variables.
+- Configure any necessary environment variables
-- Push your code to Heroku to deploy your app.
+- Push your code to Heroku to deploy your app
-- Open your app in a web browser or access it programmatically.
+- Open your app in a web browser or access it programmatically

 **Heroku Deployment**